On July 7, 2016, I was cruising cyberspace’s Social Media when I came across a most fascinating and brilliant person and writer, Luna Flesher Lindsey.

-Unfortunately, her words begin in mid-stream: I failed to copy her introductory Facebook comments.
-However, what I did capture and preserve is a story worth hearing—a heart-rendering human experience that speaks to me and others in diverse ways—ways that express how all feel who grow up ostracized.
+Unfortunately, her words begin in mid-stream because I somehow failed to copy her introductory Facebook comments.
+But what I did capture and preserve is a story worth hearing–a heart-rendering human experience that speaks in diverse ways to me and others–ways that express how ostracized people feel.

 It would have been sad to see these comments lost to Facebook, as most of our comments are.
 But before we get into her riveting remarks, let me add that upon messaging Luna for permission to post her Facebook comments here, I learned she was an Author and Public Speaker.

-Having already seen how brilliant she was, how talented, I promptly bought one of her books: Recovering Agency: Lifting the Veil of Mormon Mind Control.
+Having already seen how brilliant she was, how talented, I bought one of her hardcover books: Recovering Agency: Lifting the Veil of Mormon Mind Control.
 I later bought it in audiobook form, also.

-Now, Lindsey’s comments, beginning midstream; ending full circle:
+Now here are Lindsey’s comments, beginning midstream and ending full circle: